mndg1/game-framework/docs/game.md

 ```

 ## Game Components
 Some logic is useful to certain games, while being useless to other games.
 Components are used to prevent having to rewrite reusable logic for each game that wants to use it.
 A component is a class that extends the abstract `GameComponent` class.
 This class defines two methods: `start()` and `end()`.
 Both of these methods return a `boolean` which states whether the operation was successful.
-The `GameComponent` class already implements these methods to simple return `true`, however, these methods can be overridden in sub classes so to execute mpre sophisticated logic.
-An example would be the `ArenaComponent` which checks whether all the required locations are set:
+The `GameComponent` class already implements these methods to simple return `true`, however, these methods can be overridden in sub classes so to execute more sophisticated logic.
+An example would be the `ArenaComponent` which checks whether all the required locations are set.
 ```java
 public class ArenaComponent extends GameComponent {